 “Every technological revolution is happening faster and this is probably the fastest it’s ever been.
 That’s part of what makes me a little bit scared about the speed at which society has to adapt and the labor market is going to change,” he said.

 Altman also briefly mentioned his brief firing from OpenAI in November 2023.
-At the time, the board said they had “lost confidence in Altman’s ability” to lead, as well as his lack of honesty in his communications.
-After Microsoft approached him and offered him a job leading AI research, and most OpenAI employees insisted on following suit, Altman was brought back in less than a week.
+At the time, the board said they “lost confidence in Altman’s ability” to lead, as well as his dishonesty in his communications.
+After Microsoft approached him and offered him a position in charge of AI research, and most OpenAI employees insisted on leaving, Altman was brought back in less than a week.

-Altman called it “a real coming-of-age moment for us.
+Altman called this “a real coming-of-age moment for us.
 We were motivated to get better and become a company that was ready for the challenges ahead.”

 (According to Insider)